Meeco/docs/guides/credential-schemas.md

 # Credential Schemas

-Credential schemas are used to define the structure for the claims of a verifiable credential.
-It uses the [Data Schema](https://www.w3.org/TR/vc-data-model/#data-schemas) property of a credential.
-Schemas use the [Verifiable Credentials JSON Schema 2022](https://w3c-ccg.github.io/vc-json-schemas/) specification, published by the W3C Credentials WG.
+Credential schemas are used to define the structure of the claims of a verifiable credential (VC) and are associated with the [Data Schema](https://www.w3.org/TR/vc-data-model/#data-schemas) property of a credential.
+Schemas use the [Verifiable Credentials JSON Schema 2022](https://w3c-ccg.github.io/vc-json-schemas/) specification, published by the W3C Credentials Working Group.

-Using schemas allows tenants, organisations and users to
+Using schemas in the credential workflow allows Tenants, Organisations and users to:
 - Agree on the structure of data and facilitate data exchange
 - Extract information from the schema

-It is possible to create a credential without specifying a schema via the API, but the Enterprise Portal makes this step mandatory.
-In the portal, the schema is used to render an input form when creating a credential via the UI.
+It is possible to create a credential without specifying a schema via the API, however, when using Meeco's Enterprise Portal to create credentials, this step is mandatory.
+In the Enterprise Portal, a user is required to upload a schema file which is then visually displayed as a form.

 A credential schema, once published, is versioned and made available via a public URL.
 This allows anyone to validate it at any point in time.